 Hours per week: 35

 The City of Boston is proud to be an Equal Opportunity Employer.
 We are committed to creating a diverse and inclusive environment.
 Therefore, qualified applicants will be considered regardless of their sex, race, age, religion, color, national origin, ancestry, physical or mental disability, genetic information, marital status, sexual orientation, gender identity, gender expression, military and veteran status, or other protected category.
+The City of Boston has played a role in causing and perpetuating the inequities in our society.
+To break down these barriers, we are embedding equity and inclusion into everything we do.
+We define equity as ensuring every community has the resources it needs to thrive in Boston.
+This requires the active process of meeting individuals where they are.
+Inclusion is engaging every resident to build a more welcoming and supportive city.
+We are building a city for everyone, where diversity makes us a more empowered collective.

 https://city-boston.icims.com/jobs/29924/community-compstat-analyst/job